upmostly/react-chrome-extension/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### Testing Inside Chrome

-You need to build this project before you use add it to Chrome as a developer extension and to test Chrome specific features like using the Content script and getting the extension ID or using the Chrome Storage API, for example.
+This project needs to be built in order to take advantage of the Chrome Extension API, such as using the Content script to get the extension's ID, or using the Chrome Storage API.
+These features cannot be used when running this project locally.

 To load as a developer extension inside of Chrome: